EleanorHyde-UMCG/molgenis-emx2/docs/catalogue/cat_researcher.md

 ### Find variables

-You can use the filters and search bar to subset variables.
+You can use the filters and search bar to subset variables in the [Variable Explorer] (https://data-catalogue.molgeniscloud.org/catalogue/catalogue/#/variable-explorer/).
 In the example below, four filters are used, one network filter and three topic filters.

 ![Variable explorer filters](../img/cat_variable-explorer.png)